 FARMING / HARD WORK

 What amazing illustrations.
-This is a full circle story about a truck who works hard and sees the farmer’s daughter grow up and start a farm of her own.
+This is a full-circle story about a truck that works hard and sees the farmer’s daughter grow up and start a farm of her own.

 One of These Is Not Like the Others by Barney Saltzberg

 This is one of my new favorite picture books!
 Even though one of these is not like the others, that’s just fine with these friends…because it’s how they rock and roll.
 Cute illustrations show friend groups with one different-looking friend.
 For example, three pigs and a wolf or three dogs and a cat or three snails and an alien.
 Saltzberg uses minimal text and illustrations to convey an important message of inclusion, friendships, and diversity.